Atiyah and Todd classes of regular Lie algebroids: Cohomology of regular Lie algebroids

 However, the converse is not true in general, since any graded vector bundle over the graded manifold $A[1]$ does not necessarily arise from the pullback of an ungraded vector bundle over $M$ along $\pi$, but rather from the pullback of a graded vector bundle over $M$ (cf.~\cite{Mehta}).
 Indeed, dg vector bundles over the dg manifold $(A[1],d_A)$ are one-to-one correspondent to representations up to homotopy (or $\infty$-representations) of $A$ consisting of graded vector bundles over $M$ equipped with flat $A$-superconnections~\cites{AC,GsM}. \begin{definition}[\cites{AC,GsM}] A representation up to homotopy, or an $\infty$-representation, of $A$ on a graded vector bundle $E = \oplus_{i\in \mathbb{Z}} E^i$ over $M$ is a square zero operator $D$ of degree $1$ on

 satisfying the Leibniz rule

 for all homogeneous $\alpha \in \Omega_A$ and $\omega \in \Omega_A(E)$.
 The cohomology of the resulting complex is denoted by

-\end{definition} There exists a correspondence between the tangent dg vector bundle $(T_{A[1]}, L_{d_A})$ of $(A[1], d_A)$ and a representation up to homotopy of the Lie algebroid $A$ on the graded vector bundle $A[1] \oplus T_M$ over $ M$, called the adjoint representation in~\cite{AC}, which we now recall.
+\end{definition} It is proved in~\cites{AC, GsM} that there exists a correspondence between the tangent dg vector bundle $(T_{A[1]}, L_{d_A})$ of $(A[1], d_A)$ and a representation up to homotopy of the Lie algebroid $A$ on the graded vector bundle $A[1] \oplus T_M$ over $ M$, called the adjoint representation in~\cite{AC}, which we now recall.

 Observe that there is a short exact sequence of vector bundles over the graded manifold $A[1]$:

 where $\pi_\ast\colon T_{A[1]} \to \pi^\ast(T_M)$ is the tangent map of the bundle projection $\pi \colon A[1] \to M$, and $I$ is the canonical vertical lifting.
 Taking global sections gives rise to a short exact sequence of left graded $\Omega_A$-modules: